 A beautiful convent founded in 1775 by a young nun who invested her inheritance.
 Today is part of the National Institute of Fine Arts.

 Admire its galleries, museum and the amazing dome inspired on Les Invalides in Paris.

 In this historic building was born one of the most important heroes of the Independence of Mexico.

-A beautiful property with great history during Independence and has now became a museum.
+Beautiful property with great history during Independence and has now become a museum.

 The fee is around 37 pesos.